HIPAA NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Delta Dental understands that medical information about you and your health is personal, and we are committed to protecting your medical information.
+We understand that medical information about you and your health is personal, and we are committed to protecting your medical information.
 Individually identifiable information about your past, present or future health or condition, the provision of health care to you, or payment for such health care is considered “Protected Health Information” (“PHI”).

 Our Permitted Uses and Disclosures of Your Protected Health Information are:

 We use and disclose PHI about you for treatment, payment, and health care operations.
 These uses and disclosures are more fully described below.
 Please note that this Notice does not list every use or disclosure; instead it gives examples of the most common uses and disclosures.

 Treatment: We may disclose PHI to your dentist(s) for treatment purposes.
 For example, your dentist may wish to provide a dental service to you but first seek information as to whether the service has been previously provided.

 Payment: We disclose your PHI in order to fulfill our duty to provide your coverage, determine your benefits, and make payment for services provided to you.
 For example, we use your PHI in order to process your claims.

 Health Care Operations: We disclose your PHI as a part of certain operations, such as quality improvement.
 For example, we may use your PHI to evaluate the quality of dental services that were performed.

 We may be asked by the sponsor of your health plan to provide your PHI to the sponsor.
 If we are asked to do so, we intend to honor such requests unless we are prohibited by law from doing so.